banerjeesoumya/EquiHealth/README.md

-# misFITs - Healthcare Disease Prediction Platform
+# EquiHealth - Healthcare Disease Prediction Platform

 ## Overview

-misFITs is a comprehensive healthcare platform that combines modern web technologies with machine learning to predict and manage diseases.
+EquiHealth is a comprehensive healthcare platform that combines modern web technologies with machine learning to predict and manage diseases.
 The system serves different user roles including patients, doctors, and administrators, providing tailored experiences for each.

 ## Features